The Skokie Park District

 If a resident has a question or concern, it is best to start off by contacting one of our staff members.
-If, after talking to staff, you still have a question with the way a policy is implemented, you should contact the Park District's Executive Director, John Ohrlund.
+If, after talking to staff, you still have a question with the way a policy is implemented, you should contact the park district's Executive Director, Michelle Tuft.
 If at this point you still feel your concern has not been addressed, then you should contact the Board of Park Commissioners.
 This can be done by contacting an individual board member or by attending a monthly board meeting at the Weber Leisure Center.
 On every agenda there is time allocated for people to speak before the Board.

 Board of Park Commissioners

 Michael Alter, Commissioner